Back in college I took a class on the great works of Hemingway and Fitzgerald. Never had two more romantic figures entered my view.

 I want you to understand this fact, grieve about it, pound your fist into your pillow at the unfairness of it—and then get back up and keep walking the authorship road anyway.

-Because it’s not impossible to make money as a writer of books.
+Because it’s not impossible to make money writing books.
 It just requires you to do other things, too.

 Without further delay, here are the top five ways authors I know make money.